 Filmmaking is the most wonderful and production education one can have about all aspects of life; a dramatic study of passions and perspectives that thankfully never ends.

-Writer/Director John Hopkins debut National Film Board of Canada (NFB) doc feature BLUEFIN is selling out on the international festival circuit.
-BLUEFIN recently won the 2016 Lunenburg Best Atlantic Filmmaker Award, and 2017 San Francisco International Ocean Film Festival Wildlife Awards.
-It was Nominated for Best Feature Documentary at the 2017 Raindance Film Festival and screened in Competition at the 2017 Santa Barbara International Film Festival’s Social Justice and Reel Nature categories.
-BLUEFIN is currently nominated for a Golden Sheaf in the Nature/Science category at the Yorkton Film Festival.
-Previous to Bluefin, Hopkins directed, shot, and edited the short documentary Timepiece (2010), profiling the artwork and ideas of his mother Hilda Woolnough RCA.
+Writer/Director/DP John Hopkins debut feature documentary BLUEFIN, produced by the NFB, is garnering international recognition winning: the Grand Award for “Best Documentary” at the 2017 California Awards, the 2017 San Francisco International Ocean Film Festival “Wildlife Award” and 2016 Lunenburg “Best Atlantic Filmmaker Award.”
+Out of 10,000 submissions Bluefin was Nominated for Best Feature Documentary at 2017 Raindance Film Festival and screened in Competition at the prestigious 2017 Santa Barbara International Film Festival’s Social Justice Category.
+Other 2017 Nominations for Best Documentary include a Golden Sheaf at York and the Toronto Open Worldwide Open Film Festival.
+Bluefin is being distributed by the NFB and internationally by Gravitas Ventures.
+Previous to Bluefin, Hopkins directed and shot hid short documentary Timepiece (2010), profiling the artwork of his mother Hilda Woolnough RCA.